-Elastic bracelet with 18–22 labradorite beads, 10 mm in size, featuring the characteristic blue-green labradorescence effect of this feldspar.
-Labradorite is one of the few minerals that produces a visible iridescence to the naked eye: as you turn the bracelet in your hand, blue, green, and sometimes golden flashes emerge from the depths of each bead, reflecting light on internal layers.
-The silver-gray background of the labradorite makes these flashes especially visible in contrast.
+Elastic bracelet with 18–22 10mm labradorite beads, featuring the characteristic blue-green labradorescence effect of this feldspar.
+Labradorite is one of the few minerals that generates an iridescence visible to the naked eye: as you turn the bracelet in your hand, flashes of blue, green, and sometimes gold emerge from the depths of each bead as a reflection of light on internal layers.
+The silver-grey background of the labradorite makes these flashes particularly visible in contrast.

 Item Details